-The twin sons of Isaac, Esau and Jacob, are perhaps the classic model of sibling rivalry, and their contentious relationship has had a tremendous impact on history.
-Richard Ritenbaugh introduces the ancient people known as the Edomites by examining the life of the original Edomite, Esau.
+The twin sons of Isaac, Esau and Jacob, are a classic model of sibling rivalry, and their contentious relationship has had a tremendous impact on history.

 The story of Esau and his selling his birthright for a bowl of soup is a cautionary tale for Christians today.
 What it is we really value?
 What we treasure will ultimately determine our destiny.

 Are you an optimist or a pessimist?
 Are you generally up or down?
 Is your glass half-full or half-empty?
 Do you believe "all things work together for good" (Romans 8:28) or "all is vanity and grasping for the wind" (Ecclesiastes 2:17)?

 John Ritenbaugh insists that, when it comes to the consequences of sin, "there ain't no free lunch" (likewise there is no such thing as a victimless crime.)
 Children (actually all of us) need to learn that we often suffer the consequences of othe. . .

 Reflecting on the almost universal problem of sibling rivalry, Richard Ritenbaugh focuses upon the bitter conflict that began over 3,500 years ago in the womb of Rebekah—the enmity between the descendants of Esau and Jacob.
 From Esau's warped perspec. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 140,000 subscribers are already receiving.